WireGuard/wintun/README.md

 **Parameters**

-- *Adapter*: Adapter handle obtained with WintunGetAdapter or WintunCreateAdapter.
+- *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter.
 - *ForceCloseSessions*: Force close adapter handles that may be in use by other processes.
 Only set this to TRUE with extreme care, as this is resource intensive and may put processes into an undefined or unpredictable state.
 Most users should set this to FALSE.
 - *RebootRequired*: Optional pointer to a boolean flag to be set to TRUE in case SetupAPI suggests a reboot.